mihaitzzza/nt-09-python-team/README.md

 # NT-09-PYTHON
 ## Hangman
-Create a hangman game for one of the courses.
-Students only.
+Create a hangman game - Students only.
 It will be fun!